matthutchinson/videosnap/README.md

 | 640x480       | VGA.                                                      |
 | 1280x720      | 720p HD.                                                  |

-Use the `-p` flag to set which preset to apply.
+Use the `-p` flag to choose a preset.

 ## Help